gatlin/kamisado/README.md

 Two players each have 8 pieces across the board from one another.
 The object of the game is to get one of your pieces to the other side.

+You are the black player, the computer is the white player.

 Black player goes first.
 On the first move the player must select a piece to be *active*.
 Only active pieces may be moved.
 Active pieces have dots in the middle of them.